MS Thesis Guidelines

 One week prior to defense

-- Send defense announcement to the GPC with date, time, location, advisor, title, and abstract.
+- Send defense announcement to firstname.lastname@example.org with date, time, location, advisor, title, and abstract.

 - Provide copies of the thesis to each member of the committee.